-After years spent leading our training efforts, I am certain that creating an inclusive environment for LGBT older adults requires instruction, partnership, and—importantly—support from administrators.
+After years spent leading our training efforts, I am certain that creating an inclusive environment for LGBTQ+ older adults requires instruction, partnership, and—importantly—support from administrators.

-As a division of SAGE, SAGECare is part of the country’s largest and oldest organization dedicated to improving the lives of LGBT older adults.
-Visit sageusa.care for more information on SAGECare’s LGBT aging training.
+As a division of SAGE, SAGECare is part of the country’s largest and oldest organization dedicated to improving the lives of LGBTQ+ older adults.
+Visit sageusa.care for more information on SAGECare’s LGBTQ+ aging training.